 The new emblem, introduced in 2023, became part of a major rebranding of the company.
 The design was created by DesignStudio, making it more modern and dynamic.

 The name’s font is designed in a smooth, italicized style.
-The slight tilt of the letters creates an effect of speed, highlighting the high-speed nature of the trains.
+The slight tilt of the letters creates a sense of speed, highlighting the trains’ high speed.
 The characters appear elegant while maintaining a strict geometric structure.
 The font resembles La Pontaise, which features pointed ends and narrow shapes, giving the logo a modern look.

 The primary color is a rich blue, a shade associated with reliability, technology, and European identity.
 Additionally, the blue color references the crossing of the English Channel, which separates the UK from mainland Europe, symbolizing the carrier’s core route.